Sanglorian/orcus/Orcus Classes and Powers - current.md

 Jester multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Bard group (e.g. Jester), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Jester class, or if you already have a secondary class.

-**The Comedian (Level 1):** You belong to the Bard group and the Jester class (along with any other groups and classes that you belong to), with Jester becoming your "secondary class".
+**The Comedian (Level 1):** You belong to the Jester class (along with any other classes that you belong to), with Jester becoming your "secondary class".
 You gain the following benefits:

 * You gain the Eyes on Me class feature.
 In addition, once per encounter, you can use the *wrong place—wrong time* power.